josheinhorn/NAXB/README.md

 		15.	`DateTimeOffset` (not primitive but supported)
 	+	Values from the XML are parsed into the appropriate type and then passed to the corresponding constructor.
 	+	If a different order is desired, use a Custom Binding Resolver.
++	Types with a public constructor that unambiguously takes a specified number of primitive type arguments
+	+	These are the same Types listed in the single primitive type constructor bullet point
+	+	This requires multiple nested XPaths (see **XPath Attribute**) which determine the number of constructor arguments to search for.

 ### XPath Attribute
 The XPath attribute is the primary reason for using NAXB.
 It takes a single string argument representing an XPath expression that may be a node set selection or a function expression.
 Whether the XPath should be evaluated as a node set or function is determined by the property/field type.
 Only single text, numeric, and boolean values will be evaluated as functions while other types and collections will be evaluated as node sets.